pkardas/notes/books/peopleware.md

 > instead of building documents.

 People might actually do exactly what the Methodology says, and the work would grind nearly to a halt.

+## Chapter 30: Dancing with Risk

+Our main problems are more likely to be sociological than technological in nature.

+Projects that have real value but little or no risk were all done ages ago.
+The ones that matter today are laden with risk.

+Risk management: it is not to make the risk go away, but to enable sensible mitigation - planned and provisioned well ahead of time.

+## Chapter 31: Meetings, Monologues, and Conversations

+Some orgs are addicted to meetings, at the other extreme, some orgs refuse to use the "M" word at all.

+As orgs age, meeting time increases until there is time for nothing else.
+Even short stand-ups can be a drag on an organization's effectiveness is they lack purpose and focus.

+In order to cure meeting-addicted org, start small and eliminate most ceremonial meetings in your area, spend time in one-on-one conversations, limit attendance at working meetings.
+Encourage Open-Space networking to give people the chance to have unstructured interaction.

+## Chapter 32: The ultimate management sin is ...

+wasting people's time.

+WHen participants of a meeting take turns interacting with one key figure, the expected rationale for assembling the whole group is missing - the boss might as well have interacted separately with each of the subordinates.

+Fragmented time is almost certain teamicidal, but also is guaranteed to waste the individual's time.

+The human capital invested in your workforce also represents a ton of money.